“Blue technology industries will help the expansion of the hydrographic market” - 14/01/2020

 I think the driving force behind our product development for the hydrographic market will not solely be in the sensor technology, which we will always continue to refine and improve, but in accessibility, packaging and interfacing – improving the way our instruments can be interacted with by both human operators and machines.
 The SWiFT was our first instrument with rechargeable battery technology and looking to the future, the logical next step would be wireless charging, although this is not without some technical challenges.
 The adoption of technology from other industries (mobile phones particularly) is a double-edged sword.

-It allows for ready and easy integration of technology such as GPS and Bluetooth, but technology moves so quickly that parts rapidly become obsolete and further development is required to keep up to date.
-Inevitably, as new blue technology industries continue to evolve, there’s no doubt these sectors will help the continued expansion of the hydrographic market and fuel future innovation.
+On the one hand, it allows for ready and easy integration of technology such as GPS and Bluetooth, but technology moves so quickly that parts rapidly become obsolete and further development is required to keep up to date.
+Inevitably, as new blue technology industries continue to evolve, these sectors will help the continued expansion of the hydrographic market and fuel future innovation.